Check Availability

 The highlight of the day will be catching the first glimpse of the magnificent Annapurna mountain range in the distance, filling us with anticipation and excitement for the adventures that lie ahead on this remarkable trek.

-• Highest Altitude2,610 meters
+• Highest Altitude: 760 meters

+The third day of the Annapurna Circuit Trek starts after an early morning breakfast.
 Today we will drive to Chame, which covers a distance of around 66 kilometers.

+The drive takes around 3 to 4 hours to complete.
+Driving from Besisahar to Chame helps save 2-3 days of the trek.
 The drive to Chame is a testament to nature's grandeur, as the winding roads unveil breathtaking views of towering mountains, lush valleys, and cascading waterfalls.

 As the vehicle makes its way through the rugged terrain, trekkers find themselves immersed in a tapestry of ever-changing landscapes, from terraced fields to dense pine forests.
+Along the route, encounters with friendly locals and their vibrant culture add a sense of warmth and hospitality to the adventure.

-On Day 3 of the Annapurna Circuit Trek, we will embark on a picturesque trek from Chame to Pisang.
+On Day 4 of the Annapurna Circuit Trek, we will embark on a picturesque trek from Chame to Pisang.
 The trail will lead us through breathtaking landscapes and charming villages.

 The distance covered will be approximately 15 kilometers, and the estimated duration of the trek will be around 6-7 hours, depending on our pace and breaks.
+Although the route may pose some moderate challenges, the mesmerizing scenery of lush forests, cascading waterfalls, and towering mountains will make it all worthwhile.

 A special highlight of the day will be crossing the dramatic Marsyangdi River on a suspension bridge, offering us stunning views of the valley below.

 As we reach Pisang, we'll be rewarded with a sense of accomplishment and be ready to embrace the beauty of this high-altitude region.
+We will stay overnight at the lodge and rest for the day.

-• Highest Altitude3540 meters
+• Highest Altitude: 3,250 meters

+On Day 5 of the Annapurna Circuit Trek, we will embark on an exhilarating trek from Pisang to Manang.
 The trek covers a distance of approximately 15 kilometers and is expected to take around 6-7 hours to complete, depending on the pace of the group.

+The trail presents a moderate level of difficulty, with some uphill climbs and uneven terrain.
+However, the breathtaking scenery along the route makes every step worthwhile.
 One of the special highlights of the day is crossing the Marsyangdi River via a suspension bridge, which offers an exciting and memorable experience.

-Additionally, the unique blend of culture and traditions observed in the Manang village adds to the charm of this remarkable day on the trek.
+Additionally, the unique blend of culture and traditions observed in Manang village adds to the charm of this remarkable day on the trek.
 In the evening, have a delicious traditional meal at Manang and rest for the day.

-• Highest Altitude3540 meters
+• Highest Altitude: 3,540 meters

 While the trek may present some moderate difficulty, the stunning and diverse scenery along the route will make it truly rewarding.
 We will be treated to breathtaking views of the majestic Himalayan peaks, lush valleys, and picturesque villages.